AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 <InlineAlert variant="info" slots="text"/>

-With the migration to edge, API Mesh no longer requires API keys.
+With the update to edge, API Mesh no longer requires API keys.

 ## August 06, 2024